wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 To begin further exploitation, I needed to setup a listener and a stager for PetersJ to run, to use the account as an agent.

-To do this I firstly created a HTTP listener from the **listeners** tab:
+To do this I firstly created a HTTP listener from the listeners tab:

 ![starkiller listener](/assets/img/posts/throwback/24_starkiller_listener.webp)

 Then I made the stager, a Windows batch file to be ran on the compromised workstation:

 ![starkiller stager](/assets/img/posts/throwback/25_starkiller_stager.webp)

+### Enumeration with Seatbelt

 With all of that set up, now it was time for some post exploitation enumeration using **Seatbelt** from [Ghostpacks Compiled Binaries](https://github.com/r3motecontrol/Ghostpack-CompiledBinaries).
 To use this with Starkiller, I firstly needed to RDP into the machine as PetersJ using this xfreerdp command: